-Product Compatible Version Levels and Notes It is not necessary to use the Adabas 8.1.3 Hyperexit Stub in conjunction with Adabas Text Retrieval.
+Product Compatible Version Levels and Notes It is not necessary to use the Adabas 8 Hyperexit Stub in conjunction with Adabas Text Retrieval.
 Adabas Transaction Manager (ATM) Version 8.1 and above fully supports all Adabas 8 databases and expanded features.
 In addition, the 7.5 version of Adabas Transaction Manager will subsequently be supplied with optional fixes to allow it to be used with Adabas 8 databases that do not make use of the Adabas 8 expanded features (for example, spanned records, increased limits, or large object fields).
 Adabas Vista (AVI) Version 8.1 and above fully supports all Adabas 8 databases and expanded features.
 In addition, the 7.4 version of Adabas Vista will subsequently be supplied with optional fixes to allow it to be used with Adabas 8 databases that do not make use of the Adabas 8 expanded features (for example, spanned records, increased limits, or large object fields).
 Entire Net-Work (WCP) Version 6.1 and above fully support Adabas 8 databases and expanded features, as well as ACBX interface direct calls.
 Version 5.9 releases support Adabas 8 databases that do not make use of the expanded features (for example, spanned records, increased limits, or large object fields) available in Adabas 8.
 In addition, only ACB interface direct calls are supported in version 5.9 releases; ACBX interface direct calls are not.
 Entire System Server Entire System Server Version 3.4 fully supports Adabas 8 databases and expanded features.
 Event Replicator for Adabas (ARK) Version 3.1 and above supports Adabas V81 databases.
 Natural (NAT) Version 4.2, with Entire System Server 3.3 fully supports Adabas 8 databases and expanded features.
 Version 4.1, with zap NA64099 applied (z/OS systems only), supports Adabas 8 databases that do not make use of the expanded features (for example, spanned records, increased limits, or large object fields) available in Adabas 8.
 Predict Version 4.5 fully supports Adabas 8 databases and expanded features.
 Version 4.4 does not support Adabas 8 databases.
 EntireX Communicator/webMethods EntireX Version 7.2.1 and later fully support the Adabas 8 SVC and the use of an Adabas 8 database as a persistent store.

-11 End-of-Support Dates
+11 End of Maintenance

-For information on how long a product is supported by Software AG, access Software AG's ServLine24 web site at http://servline24.softwareag.com/public/.
+For information on how long a product is supported by Software AG, access Software AG's Empower web site at https://empower.softwareag.com.

-In the left menu of this web page, expand My ServLine24 and log into Secured Services.
+Log into Empower.
 Once you have logged in, you can expand Products in the left menu of the web page and select Product Version Availability to access the Product Version Availability application.
 This application allows you to review support information for specific products and releases.